-Create a local Nextcloud server
+Creating a local Nextcloud server

-If you want to skip the local installation, and install Nextcloud on a web hosting service with a domain name, proceed to running Nextcloud on the Internet.
+If you want to skip the local installation and install Nextcloud on a web hosting service with a domain name, proceed to running Nextcloud on the Internet.

 In this section, we create a Nextcloud server on your local network.
-The cloud service will only be available to devices connected to your network.
+The cloud service is only available to devices connected to your network.
 This setup lets you try out Nextcloud in the security of your local network, without spending any money on a domain name or a remote web hosting service.